d2s/Documentation/_posts/2018-04-10-nextversion.md

 title:  "Next version"
 permalink: nextversion
 ---
-This is some info about next version of RsyncOSX.

 Updated 21 Oct 2018, version 5.5.4 rc.

 Name of backup task is changed from `backup` to `synchronize` which is more precise.
 Name of task is automatically converted.
 ![](/images/RsyncOSX/master/nextversion/main.png)
 ![](/images/RsyncOSX/master/nextversion/add.png)
 Quickbackup is redesigned.
-The progress is enabled on each row.
 Select the marked button to commence a quickbackup.
 ![](/images/RsyncOSX/master/nextversion/quickbackup1.png)
 The quickbackup executes a estimation run and selects all tasks with files to be synchronized.
 To commence the actual synchronizing select the marked play button.
 There is a progressview on each row indicating the progress.
 ![](/images/RsyncOSX/master/nextversion/quickbackup2.png)